pearpages/javascript-patterns/README.md

 > **Macro Commands** are a simple extension of Command that allow multiple commands to be invoked.
 Likewise, Macro Commands can easily support undo().

+> **Adapter Pattern** converts the interface of a class into another interface the clients expect.
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.
+> Adapter
+  + Object Adapter
+  + Class Adapter (Through multiple inheritance)

 ## Dependency Inversion

 + If you use **new**, you'll be holding a reference to a concrete class.
 Use factory to get around that!